 How about taking a brief look at the history of İzmir before starting our tour?
 The Metropolitan Municipality has prepared an excellent presentation for you in the Golden Box that it has placed in the city center to preserve the history and carry it to future generations.
 If you want this history to be reflected in your lenses with a state-of-the-art presentation, our first stop will impress you greatly!

-And now, back to the Clock Tower.
 One of Turkey's most monumental examples of the orientalist style, the Clock Tower, was designed by the architect Raymond Charles Péré.
 The Clock Tower was built in 1901 to commemorate the 25th anniversary of Abdulhamid II's ascent to the throne.
 The cherry and green marble used in the tower were brought from Marseille.
 The sultan's tughra (signature), which adorned the windows of the building in the form of reliefs during the Ottoman Period, was replaced with crescent-star reliefs in the Republican period.
 The canopy-covered fountains on all four sides of the Clock Tower, all cloaked with a dome, also rendered it an important water structure.
 The clock on the upper part of the tower is said to be a gift from the German Emperor Wilhelm II, and the section holding the clocks is accessed via a staircase leading up from the room on the ground floor.
 The tower's clock is wound every six days.
 Yet, mostly without the knowledge of the people of İzmir, a family has been maintaining the Clock Tower for three generations.
 Feti Pamukoğlu is the current family representative responsible for winding the tower's clock every six days.
 You can personally hear the story of the Clock Tower by visiting Feti Pamukoglu's shop on Beyler Street, which is home to many interesting antique clocks.

 While entering Kemeraltı, we pass under the plane tree where Cevat Şakir Kabaağaçlı, better known as his pen-name 'the Fisherman of Halicarnassus', would hang his bag on its branches and make way to the National Library Street.
 Sancar Maruflu, a writer who is curious about İzmir and whose memory we love and value very much, explains the following details about the Halicarnassus Fisherman: "Halicarnassus fisherman Cevat Şakir comes, then hangs his net on the tree (plane tree) near the Government House and goes to Kemeraltı.
 He greets everyone on the road and finally arrives at Veysel Cıkmazı.
 That day, he chooses a restaurant randomly wherever he wants to sit.
 He enjoys spending time there drinking alcohol for a few hours.
 He has pleasant conversations with his friends and acquaintances.
 Then, he leaves the restaurant, takes down his net (from the plane tree), gets on the tram, and goes home.
 Look at that confidence…."